minhcly95/riscv_machine/doc/uart.md

 The scaled clock is provided by the Clock generator.

 ### TX and RX FIFO
 TX and RX FIFO are buffers that can store up to 16 data frames.
-They can be bypassed if the FIFO feature is disabled in the CSR.
+They can be bypassed if the FIFO feature is disabled.

-### Control and Status Register (CSR)
+### Register File
-The CSR store all the configurations of the module.
+The Register file stores all the configurations of the module.
 The configurations include:
-- Interrupt enable (`IER`): Data ready, THR ready, RX line status, Modem status;
+- Interrupt enable (`IER`): Data ready, THR empty, RX line status, Modem status;
 - FIFO control (`FCR`): FIFO enable, RX FIFO trigger level;
 - Line control (`LCR`): Word length, Stop bit, Parity enable, Even parity, Force parity, Set break, DLAB;
-- Modem control (`MCR`): DTR, RTS, Out 1/2, Look back;
+- Modem control (`MCR`): DTR, RTS, Out 1/2, Loopback;
 - Divisor constant (`DLL/M`)

 Status is collected from other modules.
 Modem control and status are not supported (content of `MCR` is ignored, `MSR` always returns zero).

 ### APB Interface
-The APB interface exposes the CSR and the FIFOs to the outside via the APB bus.
+The APB interface exposes the Register file to the outside via the APB bus.
 The bus is 32-bit wide.
 However, one register in the NS16550 is 1-byte long, and register reads have side effects.
 Thus, unstandard APB is used to support unaligned access.
 The APB interface will accept `PADDR` and output only that exact byte at the correct byte lane, which is similar to the AXI protocol.